top of page

 Youth Engagement

-We’re building a free online course for young people to develop research skills, created in partnership with youth and grounded in evidence and best practice in engagement.
-The Health Hive will be a vibrant digital community that empowers young people to take an active role in research about their health and well-being.
+We have developed a free, online course for young people to build research and advocacy skills, co-designed with youth and grounded in evidence and best practice in engagement.

 Health Hive Logo Stacked Tag.jpg